junli95/junli95.github.io/README.md

 ## Welcome to Jun Li's homepage <a href="Jun Li.pdf"><b>CV.pdf</b></a>

 Jun Li is currently a Ph.D at the Southwest University.
-He received his M.S. degree from Southwest University(supvervised by Dr. Jianwei Liao) in 2020.
+He received his M.E. degree from Southwest University(supvervised by Dr. Jianwei Liao) in 2020.
 His research interest is in the area of flash memory and computer architecture.

 ## Publication